There are lots of different places to look for work depending on the kind of work you want. Places to start looking include:

-- Check location and time of interview, make sure you have planned your journey to arrive in plenty of time (at least 15 minutes before your interview time).
+- Check the location and time of the interview, and make sure you have planned your journey to arrive in plenty of time (at least 15 minutes before your interview time).

 - Plan your clothes for the interview, making sure they are clean, ironed, and appropriate for the interview.
 If you are unsure of the dress code, always opt for smart!

 - Set your alarm!
 Make sure you have time to shower, brush your teeth, style your hair and be as well-presented as you can possibly be.